HJNVR/UTM_CSC343/README.md

 or alter user user() identified by 'your_ps'

-5. delete user that is created
+5.delete user that is created
 ==============================

 (1)mysql> DROP USER 'jimmy'@'localhost';
 so on

-6. commands in mysql server/ shell
+6.commands in mysql server/ shell
 ==============================
 (1)